-Hugh Guiney, a UI and UX design consultant, told Built In this website design “breaks the mental model of the web.”
+According to Guiney, this website design “breaks the mental model of the web.”

-“For ages, it was just one URL per page,” he said.
+“For ages, it was just one URL per page,” he added.
 “Now it’s like n number of URLs per page.”

 Internet users expect a sense of progress while they’re reading an online article, and a sense of finality when they complete one.
 But infinite scroll disrupts this, which leads to disorientation.